Completeness for Prime-Dimensional Phase-Affine Circuits

 \section{Abstract}

-Equational reasoning about circuits is central in quantum software for validation, optimisation, and verification.
-For qubits, the CNOT-dihedral fragment supports efficient rewriting via phase polynomials and layered normal forms, yielding a complete and practically effective equational theory.
-In this work we generalise that CNOT-dihedral picture from qubits to prime-dimensional qudits.
-We present a compact PROP for reversible affine circuits over a prime field, with a strict symmetric monoidal semantics into the affine group and a Lafont-style affine normal form.
-We then adjoin finite-angle diagonal phase generators and organise them by polynomial degree, obtaining linear, quadratic (odd prime), and cubic (prime greater than 3) calculi.
-Using binomial-basis identities we derive uniform transport rules, establish unique phase-affine normal forms, and prove completeness: semantic equality coincides with derivable equality.
-This yields a prime-dimensional, phase-polynomial-aligned generalisation of the CNOT-dihedral equational theory.
+Equational reasoning about circuits underpins quantum-circuit optimisation and verification.
+The qubit CNOT-dihedral fragment achieves this through phase polynomials, layered normal forms, and a complete equational theory; we develop the corresponding theory for prime-dimensional qudits, where basis labels, value controls, and phase exponents share prime-field arithmetic.
+We first describe reversible affine circuits over \(\F_d\) as transformations \(x\mapsto Ax+b\), with an affine normal form extending Lafont's linear normal form by translations.
+Adjoining finite-angle diagonal phases by polynomial degree yields linear, quadratic (odd prime), and cubic (prime greater than \(3\)) calculi whose binomial-basis identities expose the mixed diagonal gates forced by affine transport.
+These calculi have unique phase-affine normal forms and are complete: semantic equality coincides with derivable equality, giving a prime-dimensional phase-polynomial analogue of the CNOT-dihedral equational theory.